jmk0/rome/README.md

 SET_PRESSURE_ADVANCE ADVANCE=0.065 SMOOTH_TIME=0.04 EXTRUDER=rome_extruder_2
 ```

+## Rome Modes

+Rome can operate in two different modes, Native and Classic.

+The Rome Native Mode handles the filament loading and unloading on the Wipe tower.
+Faster filament changes, less Slicer configuration needed and more control over the process.

+The Rome Classic Mode works exactly like the MMU or ERCF.
+You are responsible to configure the Slicer proeprly.

 ## Native

-The Rome Native Mode handles the filament loading and unloading on the Wipe tower.
-Less Slicer configuration needed and more control over the process.

 **Use relative E distances**